Henil-08/Verta-eCom-Chatbot/readme/01_BASE_MODEL.md

 ---

-### **2. Metadata Retriever**
+### **2. Metadata Summarizer**
 - **Role**:
-   - Fetches preloaded structured data, such as product metadata, from APIs or vector databases.
+   - Summarizes preloaded structured data, such as product metadata, from APIs or vector databases.
 - **Workflow**:
-   - Connects to APIs or vector databases to retrieve details such as product features, pricing, and reviews.
    - Outputs structured data for downstream processing by the Metadata Summarizer.
 - **Use Case**:
    - Querying product-specific information like “What are the features of Product X?”